-It’s a long-known fact that word-of-mouth is one of the best ways to generate new business.
+It’s a long-known fact that word-of-mouth is one of the best ways to generate new business and sign - it makes the entire process of submitting proposal templates or scope of work templates much smoother.
 In fact, in 2014 an impressive 52.2% of small businesses reported that friend referrals was their most successful business tool.
 But what about if you’re not a mom-and-pop-shop or restaurant.
 Can referrals also work for your freelance business?
 And, if so, how to ask for referrals?

 It turns out the answer is a big resounding YES.
 A recent survey of freelancing trends from Hubstaff reported that prospective clients coming from referrals were 30% more likely to convert to paying clients than those coming from other channels.

-Acquiring new customers for your freelancing business can sometimes be the most challenging part of your day-to-day work, especially if you tend to work on one-off-projects, and referrals can be a great way to make sure you never have to worry where your next client is going to come from.
+Acquiring new customers for your freelancing business can sometimes be the most challenging part of your day-to-day work, especially if you tend to work on one-off-projects, and referrals can be a great way to make sure you never have to worry where the next client you sign an online contract with is going to come from.

 But how exactly do you get a great one, and how to ask for referrals from existing clients?